furkanogutcu/GoldenCar/README.md

 ### Usage

-After publishing the Web API, you can make HTTP requests from your browser or PostMan as follows
+After publishing the Web API, you can make HTTP requests like:

    ```sh
    https:localhost:44372/api/`CONTROLLER_NAME`/`METHOD_NAME`
    ```

    `CONTROLLER_NAME` => Each .cs file located in the `WebAPI.Controllers` folder (For example CONTROLLER_NAME for `CarsController`: cars )
+   <br><br>
    `METHOD_NAME` => All of the methods in each .cs file in the `WebAPI.Controllers` folder

 #### Sample HTTP GET requests: